lucien0410/Gaelic_auto_glosser/README.md

 ## Citation:

 Chen, Yuan-Lu, Andrew Carnie, Michael Hammond, Colleen Patton.
 (2018).
-Developing An Auto-Glosser for Scottish Gaelic Using a Corpus of Interlinear Glossed.
+Developing An Auto-Glosser for Scottish Gaelic Using a Corpus of Interlinear Glossed Texts.
 The 10th Celtic Linguistics Conference.
 Maynooth, Ireland.
 September 4–5.

 @unpublished{gaelic_igt,
 title= {Developing An Auto-Glosser for Scottish Gaelic Using a Corpus of Interlinear Glossed Text},